Repairing and Installing Retaining Walls in North Carolina, South Carolina, Georgia, Tennessee and Virginia

 A retaining wall is crucial for maintaining a foundation because it holds the soil around the foundation in place and prevents it from pushing against the foundation.
 Often, improper drainage leads to soils expanding and forcing retaining walls to buckle.
 Whether the retaining wall is a gravity wall, a cantilever wall or an anchored wall, any fault in it can cause soil to push it out of position, which leads to cracks and further damage to the foundation.
-A collapsing retaining wall can cost homeowners significant amounts of money in foundation repair costs if professionals specializing in retaining wall repair do not address it promptly.
+If not dealt with immediately, a collapsing retaining wall can cost homeowners significant amounts of money in foundation repair costs if professionals specializing in retaining wall repair do not address it promptly.

-Foundation Repair Services is the expert you call for retaining wall repair and installation.
+Foundation Repair Services is the expert you call for prompt repair and installation of your retaining wall.
 Contact us today to get started.

 Types of Retaining Wall Solutions